pantheon-systems/documentation/source/docs/articles/sites/php-errors-and-exceptions.md

 There are three basic kinds of PHP errors:

 - **Notice** - room for improvement; typically unset variables or missing array keys.
 - **Warning** - errors will probably occur if not addressed.
 - **Error** - fatal, execution terminated.
 Often known as the "white screen of death".

-For a more in-depth discussion on errors in PHP in general, see the PHP documentation on  [Error Handling and Logging](http://www.php.net/manual/en/book.errorfunc.php).
+For a more in-depth discussion on errors in PHP in general, see [Error Handling and Logging](http://www.php.net/manual/en/book.errorfunc.php).

 Each of the PHP errors are handled differently depending on the site environment.
-On dev, they are shown directly to the user in the browser.
-On test and live, PHP errors are not displayed to users, but they'll still be logged.
-For Drupal based sites, notices and warnings are logged in the database logs if `db_log` is enabled.
-For WordPress based sites, the PHP constants `WP_DEBUG` and `WP_DEBUG_LOG` can be enabled in `wp-config.php` save errors to `wp-content/debug.log`.
+On Dev, they are shown directly to the user in the browser.
+On Test and Live, PHP errors are not displayed to users, but they'll still be logged.
+For Drupal sites, notices and warnings are logged in the database logs if `db_log` is enabled.
+For WordPress sites, the PHP constants `WP_DEBUG` and `WP_DEBUG_LOG` can be enabled in `wp-config.php` save errors to `wp-content/debug.log`.
 PHP errors are also logged on the application server at `logs/php-error.log`.

 Here's a breakdown of what errors are shown and where:
 <table>